Randomness Streams

 A hash of the provided key.

-class vivarium.framework.randomness.stream.RandomnessStream(key, clock, seed, index_map, initializes_crn_attributes=False)[source]
+class vivarium.framework.randomness.stream.RandomnessStream(key, clock, seed, index_map, component=None, initializes_crn_attributes=False)[source]

 A stream for producing common random numbers.